NetComposer/nksip/doc/FEATURES.md

-In the current version the following RFCs are supported:
+In the current version the following RFCs are fully implemented (see notes):

 RFC|Description|Notes
 ---|---|---